-Family functioning refers to the support children, young people and parents may need to improve their relationships at home, address conflict, improve communication and foster a loving and supportive home environment.
+The most common primary reason, and reason overall (i.e. primary and secondary reasons combined) was family functioning (2,640 overall).
+Family functioning refers to the support children, young people and parents may need to improve their relationships at home, address conflict, improve communication and to foster a loving and supportive home environment.

-Another common reason for seeking assistance was mental health, wellbeing and self-care (1,188).
+The next most common reason for seeking assistance was mental health, wellbeing and self-care (1,594 overall).
 A goal of TEI services is to help support people experiencing mental health issues and having trouble accessing the services they need, however this cannot be fully explored until data are more complete.

-Note the reasons individual clients sought assistance are not known for 66% of clients (5,914 clients).
+Note the reasons individual clients sought assistance are not known for the majority (63%) of clients.

-Figure 13 Reason for seeking assistance for TEI individual clients in ISSNSW
+Figure 13 Reason for seeking assistance for TEI individual clients in MNCNENNSW